Alternating snake modules and a determinantal formula: Alternating Snake Modules: Main Results

-Let $\lie{gl}_r$ be the Lie algebra of $r\times r$ complex matrices and let $\cal O(\lie{gl}_r)$.
-In this section we use the Arakawa--Suzuki functor \cite{AS98}, the results of \cite{CPHecke} (see also \cite{GKV}) and Theorem \ref{det} to compute the decomposition of certain (usually not finite--dimensional) irreducible modules in $\cal O$ in terms of Verma modules.
+Let $\cal O$ be the BGG--category associated to $\lie{gl}_r$ In this section we use the Arakawa--Suzuki functor \cite{AS98}, the results of \cite{CPHecke} (see also \cite{GKV}) and Theorem \ref{det} to compute the decomposition of certain (usually not finite--dimensional) irreducible modules in $\cal O$ in terms of Verma modules.